UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 Knowing how your API scales helps to make sure your API is resilient and can handle peaks of traffic.

-A stateless API means that the cliant is responsible for providing information about authantication etc. In turn, this means an application can then scale easily horizontally, as it doesn't matter which instance a client connects to.
+A stateless API means that the client is responsible for providing information about authentication etc. In turn, this means an application can then scale easily horizontally, as it doesn't matter which instance a client connects to.

-Using other techniques such as asynchronous code, multithreading and an event driven approach can also help scale an API.
+Using techniques such as asynchronous code, multithreading or an event driven approach can help scale an API.

 ### You MUST use an API Specification

-Using an API Specification will help define your API endpoints, support is wide, with a wide community using it.
+Using an API Specification will help define your API endpoints and is widely supported by a large community.

-A good example is using OpenAPI Swagger to help build, maintain and document your API.
+An example is using [OpenAPI (previously Swagger)](https://www.openapis.org/) to help build, maintain and document your API.

 ---